 Most of us know that mental health problems aren't trivial issues and that it's important to get support.
 You might be interested in facts about depression, as there are some misconceptions about depression that make living with the condition a lot harder than it might be.
-Breaking down the facts can help people understand what it's really like to live with depression.
+Breaking down the depression facts can help people understand what it's really like to live with depression.
 Here's the truth about depression.

 This can help if:

 - you want to know more about depression

 - you feel like no one understands what you’re going through.

 1. Depression is more than feeling sad.

 Everyone feels sad occasionally about different things – and not just young people.
 But when we talk about depression, we're talking about something that’s much more serious than just being sad.
 It's when a person feels a sadness so severe that it interferes with their daily life and causes symptoms such as loss of appetite, sleeping issues, loss of concentration and/or low energy levels.
 If any of these symptoms last longer than two weeks, there's probably something more serious going on than just feeling sad.

 Talking with friends and family is a great way to deal with the day-to- day ups and downs of life.
 But when it comes to depression, things are a bit more complicated.
 Depression is an illness that often requires treatment from professionals trained to deal with its causes and symptoms.
 Talking about how you feel with a trusted friend or family member may help in the short term, but the seriousness of depression shouldn't be ignored.
 Doctors, psychologists and psychiatrists can provide treatments and self-management strategies, which your family can’t do.

 3. Depression can affect anyone, at any time.